demisto/content/Integrations/CounterCraft/CounterCraft_description.md

 ## Prerequisites
 ---

-You need to obtain the following Deception Director information.
+To configure an instance of Deception Director, you need to obtain the following information.

 * Server URL
 * API Key
 * Secret Key

-In order to obtain the API Key and the Secret Key you need to go to the user settings in the Deception Director and copy both or generate a new pair if they are not already generated.
+## Get your API Key and Secret Key
+1. In Deception Director, go to user settings.
+2. Either copy or generate a new API Key and Secret Key.
+3. Make note of both keys so you can enter them as parameter values when configuring the integration instance.